llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 [“How to write a TableGen backend”](https://www.youtube.com/watch?v=UP-LBRbvI_U) by Min-Yih Hsu is the basis for this.
-The [notebook](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/sql_query_backend.ipynb) is in fact a Python port of Min’s own [C++](https://github.com/mshockwave/SQLGen) implementation.
+The [notebook](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/sql_query_backend.ipynb) is in fact a Python port of Min's own [C++](https://github.com/mshockwave/SQLGen) implementation.

 It shows you how to take the JSON output of `llvm-tblgen` and process it with Python to create SQL queries.

-What’s unique here is we now have the same content in multiple media forms and multiple programming languages.
+What is unique here is we now have the same content in multiple media forms and multiple programming languages.
 Choose the ones that suit you best.

 Referring back to “There is TableGen and There are Things Built With TableGen”